django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 django-helpdesk repository.

 In general, we use the following git branching scheme:

 * `master` always refers to development for the next major release
-* major releases are found in their own branches
+* major releases are found in their own branches:

-** `0.2.x` is the branch for the 0.2 release and any bugfix releases ** `0.1` is the branch for the legacy code; it is no longer supported
+  * `0.2.x` is the branch for the 0.2 release and any bugfix releases
+  * `0.1` is the branch for the legacy code; it is no longer supported

 If you are submitting a patch for a 0.2 release, apply your pull request to the `0.2.x` branch.
 If you are helping develop the next release,